ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 By default, statistics are dumped every second, but users can adjust this interval with the ``OFSwitch13StatsCalculator::DumpTimeout`` attribute.
 Besides, an Exponentially Weighted Moving Average (EWMA) is used to update the average values, and the attribute ``OFSwitch13StatsCalculator::EwmaAlpha`` can be adjusted to reflect the desired weight given to most recent measured values.

-When necessary, it is also possible to enable the |bofuss| library logging mechanism using two different approaches:
+When necessary, it is also possible to enable the *BOFUSS* library logging mechanism using two different approaches:

 #.
 The simplified ``OFSwitch13Helper::EnableDatapathLogs()`` static method dumps messages at debug level for all library internal modules into the output file (users can set the filename prefix);